Hamza-Khan993/Ecommerce-React-App/readme.md

 ## Login and Register Auth

-User database is maintained in MongoDB for Registered Users and data is used for Login in users
+User database is maintained in MongoDB for Registered Users and data is used for Login in users.

+Passwords are not hashed in database but it can be done if required

 ## For Updating Products in Mongo Db